 Bio

 Citron is the vice president of the Cyber Civil Rights Initiative, a nonprofit devoted to fighting for civil rights and liberties in the digital age founded in 2013 and named after her article “Cyber Civil Rights.”
-She is the Chair of the board of directors of the Electronic Privacy Information Center.
-She serves on the board of directors of the Future of Privacy, as well as on the Advisory Board of the Anti-Defamation League’s Center on Technology and Society and the Center on Investigative Journalism.
-In 2020, she received a $75,000 grant from the Knight Foundation to study the salutary impact of intimate privacy laws on victims, a project she is co-leading with Canadian academic Jon Penney.
+She serves on the board of directors of the Electronic Privacy Information Center.
+Citron is a member of the American Academy of Arts and Sciences.
+As a member of the American Law Institute, she serves as an adviser to the Restatement Third, Information Privacy Principles Project and Restatement (Third) Torts: Defamation and Privacy.

 Before joining UVA Law, Citron taught at Boston University School of Law and the University of Maryland School of Law.
 She has been a visiting professor at Fordham Law School and George Washington Law School.
 In 2016, she was a Dean’s Distinguished Visitor at Washington University School of Law and an interdisciplinary studies fellow at the University of Massachusetts at Amherst.